 Yen is a story of two teenage brothers, their barking dog, the girl who comes to complain about the noise and the mother they love but can’t rely on.
 It’s a brilliant, shocking piece of theatre that packs one hell of a punch in its awful climax.
 However dramatic the traffic of the stage, it’s Jordan’s perfectly wrought characters that ensure the piece is always grounded.

 Bengal Tiger at the Baghdad Zoo by Rajiv Joseph (2010)

 Bengal Tiger was a Pulitzer finalist in 2010.
 The titular tiger witnesses the fall of Baghdad to the invading American troops, who subsequently murder him after he tries to eat one of them.
 His ghost then stalks the streets of Baghdad, searching for the meaning of life amongst the needless destruction of war.
 When the play debuted on Broadway, the role of the tiger was actually played by Robin Williams—his only starring role in a Broadway play and the last before his death in 2014.

 Motortown by Simon Stephens (2006)

-Drawing strong parallels to Buchner’s classic tale, Woyzek, Motortown is a harrowing tale of a young veteran and his return to England after a tour in Afghanistan.
-Damaged from the war and already prone to violence, Danny finds an England that he doesn’t like, and that doesn’t like him.
+Drawing strong parallels to Georg Büchner’s classic postmodern play Woyzeck, Motortown is the harrowing tale of a young veteran and his return to England after a tour in Afghanistan.
+Damaged from the war and already prone to violence, Danny finds an England that he doesn’t like as much as it seems to dislike him back.

 Love and Money by Dennis Kelly (2006)